 A journalist at The Atlantic half-jokingly coined the phrase ‘The Samantha Jones effect’, referring to a character from the TV series Sex and The City.
 This journalist noticed that when she was interviewing women working in the field of PR they all mentioned the character at some point.
 It might at first seem patronizing to suggest that women are choosing a profession based on a fictional character but, in fact, having a popular, positive portrayal of a professional woman can make a huge difference to how fans of the show think and feel towards the public relations profession.
 Far from being patronizing, it is, in fact, a resounding endorsement, and as long as it is drawing more women into studying a public relations masters and finding themselves in a career where they can prosper, then it must surely be a good thing.

-Any woman looking for a new career, one in which she can have creative freedom and be valued equally to her male colleagues, should consider public relations.
+Any woman looking for a new career, one in which she can have creative freedom and be valued equally to her male colleagues, should consider the career opportunities at Move Ahead Media.
 It is a fantastic opportunity both for those who are taking their first steps on the career ladder and for those who are looking for a change from their existing career.